 Charlotte Mason had never claimed to have invented the methods that she put forth, rather she modified and combined them in a practical and intelligent way.
 Her methods include Narration and copywork, Nature Notebooks, Fine Arts, Languages, a Literature-based curriculum instead of textbooks, and real-life applications.
 I am rather grateful to have discovered some wonderful new books on understanding her methods a little better.
 In fact last year I was so inspired by the start of a local Charlotte Mason support group I went on a hunt to find more books and online support materials.
 I have shared them in A Basket Full of Resources for a Charlotte Mason Education on my blog.

 One of my greatest pleasures these days is discovering resources for teaching some of the great authors and ideas which are pursued in a Charlotte Mason Education.
 Here are a couple of posts to whet your appetite for using a Charlotte Mason Method in your homeschool.

 - Charles Dickens Resources for a Charlotte Mason Education

 I am so grateful to those who have spent hours researching and sharing about her methods and the home school mothers such as Jeanne who share their insights on their blogs (here are ten to get you started) and I am so looking forward to continually learning and sharing with you.

-So now I invite you to grab a cup of your favourite beverage and read what my fellow home educating bloggers are sharing on the final day of the Homeschool Review Crew 5 Day blog Hop.
+So now I invite you to grab a cup of your favorite beverage and read what my fellow home-educating bloggers are sharing on the final day of the Homeschool Review Crew 5 Day Blog Hop.